papersgpt/papersgpt-for-zotero/README.md

 - If use ollama, please set Customized API URL to http://localhost:11434/api/chat in the selection of Customized.
 The model name need to fill is consistent with the name in ollama.
 API KEY no need to fill.

 **Seamless Zotero Integration:**

 - Syncs directly with your Zotero library, making it easy to manage and chat your documents without leaving the Zotero interface.

-## How to Use

-**Installation:**

-- First download papersgpt.xpi plugin [here](https://github.com/papersgpt/papersgpt-for-zotero/releases/download/papersgpt-v0.2.5/papersgpt-v0.2.5.xpi).
-  Open Zotero in the top menu bar, click on `Tools > Add-ons`.
-Click on the gear icon at the top right of the window.
-  Click on `Install Add-on From File` and open the downloaded plugin file papersgpt.xpi.

-**Startup:**

-- In Zotero, press the keys to start the plugin, MacOS(command + enter), Windows(ctrl + enter).

-**Select LLM models:**

-- For Windows users, the OpenAI, Claude, and Gemini models can all be accessed and switched by one click.
-- For Mac users, besides the above excellent business models, Gemma 3, DeepSeek-R1-Distill-Llama, DeepSeek-R1-Distill-Qwen, QwQ-32B, Llama 3.2 and Mistral can all be choosed by just one click in plugin without manualy installing many boring additional tools or softwares.

-**Chat PDFs in Zotero:**

-- Open any PDF and start asking questions.
-PapersGPT will process the document and provide insightful responses.

-**Manage Insights:**

-- Save, export, or share the extracted insights, answers, and annotations from your conversations.

-**Quit:**

-- Press esc key to exit.

 ## Build the plugin